Sepulther1/mistwood/web/README.md

 This code must be written/loaded into the web page and is written using the Javascript programming language (there is no way around this, it is what web browsers understand).
-Executing Javascript is something the web browser does, it operates independently from Evennia.
+Executing Javascript is something the web browser does, it operates independently from Mistwood.
 Small snippets of javascript can be used on a page to have buttons react, make small animations etc that doesn't require the server.

-In the case of the Webclient, Evennia will load the Webclient page as above, but the page then contains Javascript code responsible for actually displaying the client GUI, allows you to resize windows etc.
+In the case of the Webclient, Mistwood will load the Webclient page as above, but the page then contains Javascript code responsible for actually displaying the client GUI, allows you to resize windows etc.

-After it starts, the webclient 'calls home' and spins up a websocket link to the Evennia Portal - this is how all data is then exchanged.
+After it starts, the webclient 'calls home' and spins up a websocket link to the Mistwood Portal - this is how all data is then exchanged.
 So after the initial loading of the webclient page, the above sequence doesn't happen again until close the tab and come back or you reload it manually in your browser.